Baháʼí Faith: Demographics

 Because Bahá'ís do not represent the majority of the population in any country, and most often represent only a tiny fraction of countries' total populations, there are problems of under-reporting.
 In addition, there are examples where the adherents have their highest density among minorities in societies who face their own challenges.

+Malietoa Tanumafili II of Samoa, who became Baháʼí in 1968 and died in 2007, was the first serving head of state to embrace the Baháʼí Faith.
+Baháʼís consider Queen Marie of Romania to be the first crowned head to accept and promote the teachings of Baháʼu'lláh.

 Social practices

 Exhortations

 The following are a few examples from Baháʼu'lláh's teachings on personal conduct that are required or encouraged of his followers: